 You don’t want to miss the Welcome Reception on Friday evening, which is included in your registration price as well!
 The VIP Receptions and Banquets throughout the weekend do require separate ticket purchases.
 If you’re not attending the banquets, there are lots of dining options in the convention area.

 Throughout the convention you’ll see hospitality receptions listed on the agenda.
 These are typically open to all attendees, and hosted by various candidates and organizations.
 While they are scheduled any time, most of them take place on Friday and Saturday night, after the banquets end at 9 p.m.
 The receptions are a chance for socializing, and many attendees attend some or all of them!

 On Saturday afternoon, you won’t want to miss our candidate’s forum for the opportunity to hear from candidates who are running for statewide office and have qualified for endorsement by the CRP.
 Sunday morning, General Session is the highlight of the convention.
-On Saturday, it will be open seating and you will hear from an exciting group of speakers.
-On Sunday, CRP Delegates sit in assigned seating by their county, while Associate Delegates and guests sit in marked areas.
+At General Session, CRP Delegates sit in assigned seating by their county, while Associate Delegates and guests sit in marked areas.
 Committee reports and endorsement of statewide candidates are voted on, the election for CRP offices will take place and Delegates hear reports from the Party’s officers.

 When the gavel comes down at the end of General Session, convention is over…until we see you next time!